zazakia/TinderaWebPedlerV0/PRD.md

 - Credit/utang tracking
 - Payment history
 - Notes per customer
+- integrate to listbox in transactions related to customer like in POS

 #### 3.5.2 Receipt Management
 **User Story:** As a cashier, I want to provide receipts to customers.